-5 General principles
+5. General principles

 - 5.1 Mansfield District Council are committed to embedding high quality, sustainable and multifunctional green infrastructure into new development in order to add value.
-There are many types of Green Infrastructure within the District which contribute to this network. - 5.2 Green Infrastructure should seek to deliver multiple benefits including: - Protection, enhancement and provision of recreation space including open spaces (e.g. parks, amenity spaces, natural green space, outdoor sports provision), disused railways, cycle and walking routes (public rights of way), allotments and accessible woodland - Nature conservation including enhancement and provision of designated and non-designated habitats and protection of species (including networks for movement of species) - Climate change contributing to the mitigation of, and adaptation to, climate change including enhanced tree coverage, areas to regulate rain infiltration, green areas for flooding and routes that encourage sustainable travel. - Historic landscapes and heritage assets protecting the sites and settings of Scheduled Monuments, listed buildings, registered parks, historic graves, historic pathways and ancient hedgerows. - Landscape protecting and enhancing important landscape character areas including separation between settlements and trees, woodland, heathlands and hedgerows that contribute to the Landscape character. - Design Green infrastructure can contribute to the high quality places and spaces as part of urban design. - Community involvement Green infrastructure can provide focus for social inclusion, community development, young person's education and lifelong learning. - Economy Green infrastructure can improve the local economy by creating attractive places for investment, living, working, and to visit.
-High quality GI also helps increase the potential for increased land and property values. - 5.3 Green Infrastructure improvements should be genuinely cross boundary in terms of improving linkages beyond development site boundaries and also beyond local authority administrative boundaries where development abuts these.
+There are many types of Green Infrastructure within the District which contribute to this network. - 5.2 Green Infrastructure should seek to deliver multiple benefits including: - Protection, enhancement and provision of recreation space including open spaces (e.g. parks, amenity spaces, natural green space, outdoor sports provision), disused railways, cycle and walking routes (public rights of way), allotments and accessible woodland - Nature conservation including enhancement and provision of designated and non-designated habitats and protection of species (including networks for movement of species), ecosystem functions and biodiversity. - Soils and geodiversity including protecting existing and providing new soil resources. - Climate change contributing to the mitigation of, and adaptation to, climate change including enhanced tree coverage, areas to regulate rain infiltration, green areas for flooding, carbon sequestration, energy production, temperature control and routes that encourage sustainable travel. - Historic landscapes and heritage assets protecting the sites and settings of Scheduled Monuments, listed buildings, registered parks, historic graves, historic pathways and ancient hedgerows. - Landscape protecting and enhancing important landscape character areas including separation between settlements and trees, woodland, heathlands and hedgerows that contribute to the Landscape character. - Design Green infrastructure can contribute to the high quality places and spaces as part of urban design. - Community involvement Green infrastructure can provide focus for social inclusion, community development, young person's education and lifelong learning. - Economy Green infrastructure can improve the local economy by creating attractive places for investment, living, working, and to visit.
+High quality GI also helps increase the potential for increased land and property values. - Health Green and blue infrastructure can offer substantial physical and mental health benefits.
+This includes areas of tranquillity. - Air Quality and noise reduction Green and Blue infrastructure can help to address air quality issues through providing distance separation and species that help to trap pollutants.
+Substantial GI also helps to mitigate noise reduction.